-During the year, parents are provided with opportunities to take part in their child's learning by observing either a learning process event or a performance.
+During the year, parents will be invited a minimum of two times to their child's class to observe either a learning process event or a performance.
 For example, a grade level assembly, end-of-unit presentation or learning event in one or more areas of the curriculum.